 The damage to bone can cause:

 - Bone pain.
 This is often the first symptom and can become severe.
 Any bone can be affected but the most common sites where pain first develops are the lower back, pelvis, and the ribs.
 The pain tends to be persistent, and made worse by movement.

 - Fractures.
-Affected bones may easily fracture (break) following a mild injury or even no injury.
+Affected bones may easily break (fracture) following a mild injury or even no injury.

 - Compression of nerves coming out of the spinal cord.
-The compression usually happens because of fractures of the vertebrae (the bones surrounding the spinal cord).
+The compression usually happens because of fractures of the the bones surrounding the spinal cord (the vertebrae).
 This can cause a variety of symptoms such as weakness in muscles of the legs, numbness of areas of the body or legs, bladder or bowel problems, and pain.
 If you have any of these symptoms you need to seek urgent medical attention.

 - Hypercalcaemia.
 This means a high level of calcium in the blood (due to the bone breaking down).
-This can make you very thirsty and can cause nausea and vomiting, dehydration, constipation and also kidney damage.
+This can:

 Bone marrow failure

 Much of the bone marrow fills with abnormal plasma cells.
 Because of this, it is difficult for normal cells in the bone marrow to survive and to develop into normal mature blood cells.
 Therefore, problems which can develop include: